-It may be difficult to understand the different roles of a project manager in a company, and in order do this, first of all, one should know the difference between projects, programs and portfolios, and what a PMO is.
+It may be difficult to understand the different roles of a project manager in a company.
+Hence, in order do this, you should know the difference between projects, programs, and portfolios.
+Additionally, you need to know what a PMO is.

 A project is a temporary endeavor.
 Also, this endeavor brings innovation and has objectives, which must be met inside precise constraints of Time, Cost, Scope, and Quality.

 A cluster of related projects, which make sense as a whole, is a Program.
-An example of a program may be the revamping of a manufacturing site, which is composed of several projects focusing each on the revamping of a different section of the site.
+Essentially, an example of a program may be the revamping of a manufacturing site, which is composed of several projects focusing each on the revamping of a different section of the site.

-If we put together projects and (or) programs, which are unrelated to each other but have in common serving the strategic objective of a company, we have a portfolio.
+Therefore, if we put together projects and/or programs, which are unrelated to each other but have in common serving the strategic objective of a company, we have a portfolio.

 A portfolio may be smaller or larger and also other portfolios called sub-portfolios.

-A Project Management Office, or PMO, is a company-wide reference point for project management and may have different levels of authority, from simple consultation-mentoring about standards & tools, to direction.
+Finally, a Project Management Office or PMO is a company-wide reference point for project management.
+Additionally, they may have different levels of authority, from simple consultation-mentoring about standards & tools, to the project’s overall direction.

 After having explained more about projects, programs, portfolio, and PMO, it should be easy to better understand the different professional figures that may be covered by a project manager.
 Let’s see them in detail.

-How Quickly Do PMP Salaries Increase from Raises and Promotions?
+How Quickly Does PMP Salaries Increase from Raises and Promotions?

-Companies can offer different career paths depending on their frameworks, culture and current situation.
-Growing inside the different project management roles is a matter of efforts, results, experience and also situation.
+Basically, companies can offer different career paths depending on their frameworks, culture and current situation.
+Furthermore, growing inside the different project management roles is a matter of efforts, results, experience and also situation.